 - We have no way at all, we have no clue of the divine tortures of Jesus, how he was rejected and abandoned by God, who justly hates sin, who treated him as if he was guilty of every sin of every person that ever lived and will live, and all those living now, including me and you.
 Except - and Jesus always spoke the truth - Jesus spoke those mysterious words, "My God, My God, why have you forsaken me?"

-The History of Good Friday - A Condensed History
+A Condensed History of Good Friday

 Based on the gospels, here is a short summary of the principal events of what happened on Good Friday.

 Who Really did This? - Who is Responsible?

 - Jesus is condemned at illegal night time trials by the Sanhedrin elders, and the Jewish priests Annas and Caiphas.
 Illegal, because of the night time, the solemn feast, they were searching how to accuse him when they were as judges only allowed to hear evidence from accusers, and many other unlawful reasons.
 These wicked trials went on through the night into the early morning.